-About Me: Yuya Tamai
+About Yuya Tamai

 A physician-scientist by identity, an epidemiologist by discipline, and an HEOR expert by craft.